inivekin/abosa/abosa.typ

 When clouded chaos quiets some, approaching shores o placid dunes,
-I ken the cause when that plight come, the deserts' sinking, flacid croons.
+I ken the cause when that plight come, a deserts' sinking, flacid croons.
 ```]

 #set page(columns: 1)